The SIP Forum Presents:

 Below is a “Quick-Glance” truncated Schedule of Events which lists the general start and end times of the main conference events.

-The regular SIPNOC 2016 conference registration fee is $995, and includes a full day of SIP, WebRTC and IMS/VoLTE training and two days of conference proceedings.
-This “all-inclusive” fee also includes breakfasts, lunches and break refreshments and snacks, and special dinner networking receptions the first and second nights of the event.
+All-Access Conference Pass: The regular “All-Access” SIPNOC 2017 conference registration fee is $1195 for a full day of Wireshark Training followed by two days of General Session conference proceedings.
+This “all-inclusive” fee also includes breakfasts, lunches and break refreshments and snacks, and special dinner networking receptions the first and second nights of the event!

-Individuals from SIP Forum Full Member companies enjoy an exclusive discounted registration rate of $875!
-Please contact Marc Robins at firstname.lastname@example.org to verify eligibility and obtain the exclusive Full Member discount code.
+Full Member All-Access Pass: Individuals from SIP Forum Full Member companies save more ($200 to be exact) on an All-Access Pass!
+Send an email to email@example.com to obtain the exclusive Full Member discount code.

 The SIP Forum has negotiated a nicely discounted room rate of $149/night at the four-star Hilton Washington Dulles Hotel.
 This rate includes free in-room WiFi Internet access, self-parking, shuttle bus service to and from the airport, and double HHonors points!